 Professor at Federal University of Bahia

-Ciro Russo is a professor at the Federal University of Bahia, focusing on propositional deductive systems and their generalized models.
+Ciro Russo is a professor at the Federal University of Bahia, Brazil, with expertise in propositional deductive systems and their generalized models.

 Cláudia Nalon